pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

 _NOTE:_ The pact broker requires a version for all published pacts.
 The `pactPublish` task will use the version of the gradle project by default.
 Make sure you have set one otherwise the broker will reject the pact files.

-_Version 3.2.2/2.4.3+_ you can override the version in the publish block.
+You can override the version in the publish block.

 ## Publishing to an authenticated pact broker